aws/aws-eks-best-practices/content/security/docs/multitenancy.md

 There is also an experimental [OPA plugin for CoreDNS](https://github.com/coredns/coredns-opa) that allows you to use OPA to filter/control the records returned by CoreDNS.

+### Kyverno

+[Kyverno](https://kyverno.io) is a Kubernetes native policy engine that can validate, mutate, and generate configurations with policies as Kubernetes resources.
+Kyverno uses Kustomize-style overlays for validation, supports JSON Patch and strategic merge patch for mutation, and can clone resources across namespaces based on flexible triggers.

+You can use Kyverno to isolate namespaces, enforce pos security, and generate default configurations such as network policies.

 ### Tools

 + [k-rail](https://github.com/cruise-automation/k-rail) Designed to help you secure a multi-tenant environment through the enforcement of certain policies.